jms-guy/greed/README.md

 Greed is a financial application written almost entirely in Golang, used to view/track data easily across financial institutions/accounts.
 It utilizes the third-party API [Plaid](https://plaid.com) to connect your account with your financial institutions, and obtain your account and transaction history.
 This data can then be viewed in a user friendly format, which can be used to track past expenditures and plan future ones.

+Unless you are running your own server for this application, CLI users are restricted in a 'demo' mode.
+Since this app utilizes paid Plaid endpoints, users are restricted in the number of calls they can make to certain server endpoints, specifically those that talk to Plaid.

 ### Server Features

 - RESTful API